From our “Ask a Question” Mailbag: Drafting a Sharia Compliant Will in New York

 - No Spouse Survives, Only Children: Remainder to Children, with sons receiving twice as much as daughters

 As you can see, the amount of inheritance one receives depends both on the gender and the living members of the deceased’s family.
-As you can see above, if a man died with a spouse and son, the son receives substantially more.
-As a final note, non-Muslims are forbidden to inherit any portion of a Sharia Inheritance.
+If a man died with a spouse and son, the son receives substantially more.